nf-core/website/markdown/usage/introduction.md

 ## How to run a pipeline

-Nextflow works best when you have an active internet connection, as it is able to fetch all pipeline reqiurements.
+Nextflow works best when you have an active internet connection, as it is able to fetch all pipeline requirements.
 If you need to run offline, please see [_Running offline_](offline.md).

 1. First, make sure that you have all required software installed (Nextflow + Docker / Singularity / Conda).
 See the [installation docs](installation.md) for more information.